EURO qualifiers: what to watch out for

 Mkhitaryan misses key trips

-Two wins would confirm Italy as Group J winners, and they could even seal their finals place on Saturday if they beat Greece in Rome and Armenia do not defeat Liechtenstein.
-"That could be the match that gives us qualification," said Azzurri coach Roberto Mancini, "so we're hoping the Stadio Olimpico will be full of fans, as it was at Italia '90 when we were young."
-Nevertheless, it is Armenia, only three points behind second-placed Finland, who could capture the headlines if their two trips go their way, though they will be without Henrikh Mkhitaryan after an injury suffered for Roma.
+Two wins would confirm Italy as Group J winners, and they could seal their finals spot on Saturday if they beat Greece in Rome.
+"That could be the match that gives us qualification," said Azzurri boss Roberto Mancini, "so we're hoping the Stadio Olimpico will be full of fans, like at Italia '90 when we were young."
+Nevertheless, it is Armenia, only three points behind second-placed Finland, who could capture the headlines if their two trips go their way – albeit they are without Henrikh Mkhitaryan after an injury suffered for Roma.

 Saturday: Bosnia and Herzegovina v Finland (18:00 CET), Italy v Greece, Liechtenstein v Armenia